ojaksch/MiSTer_tty2tft/doc/Setup.md

 - Type in the following line:
 `wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/installer.sh -O - | bash -s -- IDENTIFY`
 This gives you the MAC address of your ESP device.
-Tell me that MAC address.
+Tell me that MAC address and your used display type (see **Hardware** above).
 Keep the session/console open.

 - I'll create a "repository" especially for you depending on your MAC and will give you an OK then.
 This means STOP HERE AND WAIT.
 Take a break.
 Get a coffee.